AdobeDocs/campaign-standard.en/help/administration/using/configuring-a-mobile-application.md

    ![](assets/launch_11.png)

-Your workflow will now restart.
+Your workflow will now restart and synchronize the Adobe Launch mobile properties imported in Adobe Campaign Standard.

 ## Setting up your Adobe Experience Platform Launch application in Adobe Campaign {#set-up-campaign}